-- 8. On 14 February 2008, the Appellant's international counsel informed the Co-Investigating Judges that the Appellant would not respond to the latter's questions until all the documents annexed to the introductory submission were translated into French. - 9.
-On 23 April 2008, during a provisional detention appeal hearing, the same counsel sought an indefinite adjournment of the proceedings until all the documents on the case file were made available in that counsel's language, French.
-While adjourning the hearing, the Pre-Trial Chamber noted that the refusal of the counsel to continue to act was a constructive withdrawal from the appeal and had a direct and adverse effect on KHIEU Samphan's fundamental right to be represented.
-The Chamber noted that the Rules recognised the need for collaboration between the Cambodian and international counsel, finding that Rule 21(1) effectively directed this collaboration by requiring the linguistic issues to be fully addressed by a team of counsel.
-Absent such collaboration, the Pre-Trial Chamber added, the defendant had the alternative to select a new counsel to represent him. - 10.
+- 8. Meanwhile, on 23 April 2008, during a provisional detention appeal hearing of Co-Charged Person KHIEU Samphan, his international counsel sought an indefinite adjournment of the proceedings until all the documents on the Case File were made available in that counsel's language, French.
+While adjourning the hearing, the Pre-Trial Chamber noted that the refusal of the international counsel to continue to act was a constructive withdrawal from the appeal and had a direct and adverse effect on KHIEU Samphan's fundamental right to be represented.
+The Chamber noted that the Rules recognised the need for collaboration between the Cambodian and international counsel finding that Rule 21(1) effectively directed this collaboration by requiring the linguistic issues to be fully addressed by a team of counsel.
+Absent such collaboration, the Pre-Trial Chamber added, the defendant had the alternative to select a new counsel to represent him.
+14 - 9.
 On 19 June 2008, the Co-Investigating Judges issued their Translation Decision seeking to decide all the pending requests for translations.
-The Translation Decision noted a lack of statutory provision regarding translation rights and dealt with such rights during the pre-trial stage when the Co-Investigating Judges were seised of the judicial investigation.
-The Co-Investigating Judges noted that the Pre-Trial Chamber and the Trial Chamber may issue such further orders as the interests of justice and fair trial rights might dictate. - 11.
-The Translation Decision, among other things, provided that a defendant is entitled to receive in a language he or she understands (in the case of all the current defendants, Khmer) the following documents: (1) the indictment under Rule 67(1); (2) elements of proof on which the indictment relies; (3) introductory and final submissions of the Co-Prosecutors and the footnotes and the indices of factual elements on which those submissions rely.
-The Translation Decision noted that the judicial
+The Translation Decision noted a lack of statutory provision regarding translation rights and dealt with such rights during the pre-trial stage when the Co-Investigating Judges were seized of the judicial investigation.
+The Co-Investigating Judges noted that the Pre-Trial Chamber and the Trial Chamber may issue such further orders as the interests of justice and fair trial rights might dictate. - 10.
+The Translation Decision, among other things, provided that a defendant is entitled to receive in a language he or she understands (Khmer) the following documents: (1) Indictment under Rule 67(1); (2) elements of proof on which the Indictment relies; (3) Introductory and Final Submissions of the Co-Prosecutors and the footnotes and the indices of factual elements on which those submissions rely.
+It noted that the judicial decisions and the filings of the parties would continue to be provided in Khmer and at least one other language of the choice of the defendants, as required by the Practice Directions.

-&lt;sup>9 Translation Decision, p.
+&lt;sup>11 Translation Decision, p.
 2.

-&lt;sup>10 Case of Khieu Samphan, Decision on Application to Adjourn Hearing on Provisional Detention Appeal, Criminal Case File No. 002/19-09-2007-ECCC-OCIJ (PTC 04), 23 April 2008, ERN 00180341-00180344, C26/I/25, para.
+&lt;sup>12 Case of Khieu Samphan, Decision on Application to Adjourn Hearing on Provisional Detention Appeal, Criminal Case File No. 002/19-09-2007-ECCC-OCIJ (PTC 04), 23 April 2008, ERN 00180341-00180344, C26/I/25, para.
 2 [hereinafter Khieu Samphan Adjournment Decision].

-Khieu Samphan Adjournment Decision, para.
+&lt;sup>13 Khieu Samphan Adjournment Decision, para.
 9.

-&lt;sup>12 Khieu Samphan Adjournment Decision, para.
+&lt;sup>14 Khieu Samphan Adjournment Decision, para.
 12.

-&lt;sup>13 Translation Decision, para.
+&lt;sup>15 Translation Decision, para.
 E4.